Hockenheim: History

 Stamped bricks of the Roman Legio XIV Gemina Martia Victrix were found 1984 in a brick kiln during an excavation in Hockenheim.
 The stationing of this legion near Mainz from 71AD until 92AD indicates an early settlement in this area.
 Hockenheim was first mentioned 769 as "Ochinheim" in a donation document of the Lorsch Codex, an early monastery gift documentation.
 The name "Hockenheim" itself appeared first in 1238 in official documents.
 In the Middle Ages Hockenheim was owned by several alternating local authorities: the castle district Wersau, the Diocese of Speyer during the 12th and 13th century, various Palatinate ("Pfalz") rulers since 1286 and the Electoral Palatinate ("Kurpfalz") since 1462.

 In the 17th century Hockenheim was severely devastated twice by French troops, 1644 in the Thirty Years' War and 1674 in the Franco-Dutch War.
 During this period the former cultivation of hops in the area was partly replaced with tobacco, brought into the country by the French.
 1803 the Electoral Palatinate was dissolved and the village was integrated in Baden.
 With the growing tobacco crop the village flourished and was awarded town rights on 22 July 1895 by Frederick I, Grand Duke of Baden.

+The opening of the Rhine railway through Baden in 1870 led to the town's connection to railway network.
 With the beginning of the 20th century asparagus cultivation replaced most of the remaining hops industry.
 At 29 May 1932 the Hockenheimring was opened with a motorcycle race.
 After World War II the decline of the cigar industry had begun, but Hockenheim was already known for its Hockenheimring and could expand in other industrial branches.
 January 1973 Hockenheim was assigned to the newly formed Rhein-Neckar-Kreis district.

-In 1991, Hockenheim was the host of the 11th Baden-Württemberg State Horticultural Show.
+In 1986, the Mannheim to Stuttgart high-speed railway was built through the town.
+In order to provide an interconnection between the high-speed line and the classic Rhine railway, the latter was moved west by 130 m and the land freed up by the removal of the old alignment was converted into a public park.
+In 1991, Hockenheim was the host of the 11th Baden-Württemberg State Horticultural Show, utilising this new space.